Bob Malcolm

 Robert Malcolm (born 12 November 1980 in Glasgow) is a Scottish former football player and coach.

-Malcolm played as a centre-back or defensive midfielder for Rangers, Derby County, Queens Park Rangers (on loan), Motherwell, Brisbane Roar, Dundee and Cowdenbeath.
+Malcolm played as a centre-back or defensive midfielder for Rangers, Derby County, Queens Park Rangers (on loan), Motherwell, Brisbane Roar, Dundee and Cowdenbeath and East Fife.
 He also represented Scotland in under-21 and 'B' team international matches.

 Since retiring as a player, Malcolm has worked as a coach.
-He assisted Barry Ferguson during his time as manager of Blackpool and Clyde.
+He assisted Barry Ferguson during his time as manager of Blackpool and Clyde, Kelty Hearts and Alloa Athletic.
+He had a short spell as caretaker manager at Clyde in 2017.

 Playing career

 Rangers

 He began his career playing for Scottish Premier League team Rangers, either as a centre back or a defensive midfielder.
 A graduate of the club's youth system, Malcolm played 115 games (three goals) in all competitions across his seven years as a senior player at Rangers, winning four major honours (two league titles, a Scottish Cup and a Scottish League Cup).

 In May 2004, Malcolm was fined £5,000 after signing "FTP" (an acronym depicting "Fuck The Pope") alongside an autograph for a fan.
 Anti-sectarian charity Nil by Mouth made Rangers aware of the incident which took place at a private club function.
 In November 2004, Malcolm was sent-off from the dug-out at Ibrox Stadium and escorted to the dressing room by two police officers for making what was reported to have been obscene gestures towards fans of rival Scottish club Celtic, during an Old Firm derby.
 However, he did return to the bench later in the match.

 Despite playing 17 times for Rangers during season 2005–06 under Alex McLeish, he was not in the plans of new manager Paul Le Guen for the new season and was left out of the squad's pre-season trip to South Africa.
 He had been linked with moves to Dundee United, Ipswich Town, Coventry City, Wolverhampton Wanderers, Preston North End and Millwall before being released by Rangers on 31 August 2006.